secmon-as-code/alertchain/README.md

 }
 ```

-The example alert policy is for [AWS GuardDuty](https://docs.aws.amazon.com/cli/latest/reference/guardduty/get-findings.html#examples).
-The alert evaluates GuardDuty event data as following:
+This example alert policy is designed for [AWS GuardDuty](https://docs.aws.amazon.com/cli/latest/reference/guardduty/get-findings.html#examples).
+The alert evaluates GuardDuty event data based on the following criteria:

-- finding type has "Trojan:" prefix,
+- The finding type has a "Trojan:" prefix,
-- and severity is greater than 7,
+- The severity is greater than 7, and
-- then, creating a new alert
+- If these conditions are met, a new alert is created

 **policy/action.rego**
 ```rego